lamaalmarri1/BAB/front-end/README.md

-# Quran Search Website
 This is a simple web application that aims to allow users to search for Quran verses in English.
-It consists of two main pages: a mock-login page and a basic search page.
+It consists of two  pages: a mock-login page and a basic search page.
 Please note that the search functionality is very simple and is not fully implemented yet.

 # 1. Mock Login Page
 ## Description: